SafeHavenProvenance/SafeHavenProvenance.github.io/index.md

 ## Acknowledgments

+Thank you to the Wellcome trust for funding the project "Open, reproducible analysis and reporting of data provenance for high-security health and administrative data"  within their "open research fund" scheme.
 A very big thank you to the Grampian Data Safe Haven and its incredably staff, especially to Katie Wilde, Dr. Joanne Lumsden, Vicky Munro, Artue Wozniak, Adrian Martin.